Substance Abuse Education & Prevention

 Working with other organizations

 In addition to the programs we just covered, Macomb Family Services works with other groups to develop community programs addressing Substance Use Disorders.
 We provide materials and help with community networking and referrals.
-Our current community projects include the Alcohol/Tobacco Retail Education Projects and Prescription Drug Take Back Day.

 Working for other organizations